jpmorganchase/modular/docs/concepts/templates.md

 equals to the provided template option in the current workspace packages.
 If such a package is not found, Modular will try to install it with Yarn.

+It's important to make sure all dependencies required by the template are in the template's package.json when publishing it to the registry.

 ## How to find community templates

 By convention, community templates published to the NPM registry have their name